portugal d7 visa 2022 guide free eligibility test

 • Personal income tax

-• Business and self-employment profits derived from eligible occupations (but be mindful of relevant double taxation agreements)
+• Business and self-employment profits from eligible occupations (be mindful of relevant double taxation agreements)

-As of 2020, pensioners registering for the NHR tax scheme are taxed at a rate of 10 percent on all foreign-sourced pension income.
+As of 2020, pensioners who register for the NHR scheme are taxed at 10 percent on all foreign-sourced pension income.

 Passive Income Visa Acceptance Rate and Reasons for Rejection

-If you’ve taken the test above and found out you’re not eligible for the D7 Visa in Portugal – don’t worry!
-The Portuguese government has recently introduced a great alternative – the Digital Nomad Visa.
-This visa lets digital nomads live or work in Portugal for a set period.
-The application process began on 30 October, 2022.
+If you’ve taken the eligibility test and discovered you’re not suited for the D7 Visa in Portugal, don’t worry!
+On 30 October 2022, the Portuguese government introduced a great alternative: the Digital Nomad Visa.
+This visa allows digital nomads to live and work in Portugal for a specific period.

-Successful D7 Visa Journey: How We Can Help
+Successful Portugal D7 Visa Journey: How We Can Help

-From helping individuals find their dream homes or investment to providing successful immigration and relocation services, our international team is with you every step of the way.
+Whether searching for your dream home or seeking successful immigration and relocation services, our international team is with you every step of the way.

-Global Citizen Solutions (GCS) has extensive experience in immigration law and offers a comprehensive service for your D7 Visa application in Portugal, including:
+At Global Citizen Solutions (GCS), we have extensive experience in immigration law and offer a comprehensive service for your D7 Visa application in Portugal.
+Our services include:

-• Immigration Planning: Our Legal Team organizes a call with you to understand your needs and plans, creating a personalized immigration plan.
+• Immigration planning: Our legal team will organize a call to understand your needs and create a personalized immigration plan.

-• Appointing a Fiscal Representative: GCS appoints a tax representative in Portugal for you.
-This representative applies for your NIF and communicates with the Portuguese tax authorities on your behalf.
+• Appointing a fiscal representative: We will appoint a tax representative in Portugal who will apply for your NIF and communicate with the Portuguese tax authorities on your behalf.

-• Preparing Required Documents: GCS takes care of all paperwork, writes necessary letters/declarations, and guides you through the required documentation, tailored to your circumstances.
+• Preparing required documents: Our team handles all paperwork, writes necessary letters and declarations, and guides you through the documentation tailored to your situation.

-• Securing Accommodation: GCS assists you in securing long-term accommodation in Portugal by either buying or renting a property.
+• Securing accommodation: We assist you in finding long-term accommodation in Portugal, whether you buy or rent a property.

-• Visa Application Process: GCS supports you in the collection of necessary documents, schedules the visa interview appointment, and helps prepare for the interview.
-We provide information on processing times and requirements for handling your passport during this time.
+• Visa application process: We collect the necessary documents, schedule your visa interview appointment, and help you prepare for the interview.
+We also provide information on processing times and passport handling.

-• Conversion of the Visa into a Residence Permit: After arriving in Portugal with the D7 Visa, GCS assists you with the conversion process, gathering all necessary documentation, accompanying you to the Immigration Office, overseeing the application process, and aiding in the final collection of the residence card.
+• Conversion of the visa into a residence permit: After arriving in Portugal with your D7 Visa, we guide you through the conversion process, accompany you to the Immigration Office, and assist with the final collection of your residence card.

 Frequently Asked Questions About the Portugal D7 Visa